The Cathedral parish administers the sacraments of Baptism, Confirmation, Holy Eucharist and Marriage. Find out also how to become a Catholic.

 For more information please contact Fr Francis Murphy: firstname.lastname@example.org or telephone 020 7928 5256.

-The Holy Eucharist is the great gift by which we experience the ultimate sign of Christ’s presence.
 The Eucharist is the third sacrament of initiation and the only one of the three that can be received more than once.
-Frequent reception of Holy Communion helps us to live the Christian life by deepening our relationship with Christ and allowing Him to strengthen us if a very special way.
+Frequent reception of the Eucharist helps us to live the Christian life by deepening our relationship with Christ and allowing Him to strengthen us if a very special way.

-The preparation usually begins in the autumn and the First Holy Communion Mass is held on a Saturday near the feast of Corpus Christi.
+The course starts in January and the First Holy Communion Mass will take place around the date of Corpus Christi.

 Becoming a Catholic or Deepening Your Faith